s0rta/revengate-new/roadmap.md

 - [x] healing strategy is based on health-%, not absolute number of HPs

 ## v0.12
+- [ ] Seeking is easier to resolve even is the target keeps moving
 - [ ] web export
   - [ ] better keyboard support (ex.: ESC cancels actions)
 - [ ] random interlude stories